 - Research Brands: Visit brand websites to learn about their production facilities and sourcing practices.

-Pro Tip: Look for certifications like Canada Organic or use apps like “Buy Canadian” to simplify your search.
+Look for certifications like Canada Organic or use apps like “Buy Canadian” to simplify your search.

 Conclusion